 Professor of Space Physics, University of Athens

-Ioannis A. Daglis is a Professor of the Department of Physics at the National and Kapodistrian University of Athens, the oldest university in Greece.
-Before his appointment at the University of Athens, he was the Director of the Institute for Space Applications and Remote Sensing for six years (2006-2012) and the Director of the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing for one year (2012-2013).
+Ioannis A. Daglis is Professor of Space Physics at the National and Kapodistrian University of Athens, Leader of the Space Physics Group, Director of the Observatory of the University of Athens and, since January 2020, President of the Hellenic Space Center - the national Greek space agency.
 His scientific expertise pertains to solar system astrophysics and space applications.

-Prof. Daglis is Editor-in-Chief of Annales Geophysicae (the official journal of the European Geosciences Union in the field of Solar Terrestrial Physics) since 2013, after having served as Topical Editor for Magnetosphere and Space Plasma Physics for 8 years (since 2005); Associate Editor of Frontiers in Astronomy and Space Sciences since 2014; Scientific Discipline Representative to SCOSTEP (Scientific Committee on Solar-Terrestrial Physics) since 2014; Chair of the Next Scientific Program (NSP) Committee of SCOSTEP; National Correspondent of Greece for IAGA (International Association of Geomagnetism and Aeronomy) since 2013; and Delegate of Greece to the Council of the European Space Agency, since 2013.
+Service to the community: Editor-in-Chief of Annales Geophysicae (the European Geosciences Union open-access journal in the field of Solar-Terrestrial and Planetary Sciences) since 2014, after having served as Topical Editor for Magnetosphere and Space Plasma Physics for 8 years (since 2005); Editor of Nature - Scientific Reports since 2022; Associate Editor of Frontiers in Astronomy and Space Sciences since 2014; Scientific Discipline Representative to SCOSTEP (Scientific Committee on Solar-Terrestrial Physics) 2014-2023; Chair of the South-Eastern Europe Europlanet Society Hub, 2019-2022; and Chair of the Next Scientific Program (NSP) Committee of SCOSTEP (2017-2019), which had the responsibility of defining the PRESTO program (https://doi.org/10.5194/angeo-39-1013-2021).

-- The European Union FP7-Space collaborative research programme MAARBLE (in 2012-2014), which shed light on how electromagnetic waves in geospace influence the dynamic evolution of the Earth's radiation belts.
+- The European Union FP7-Space collaborative research programme MAARBLE (2012-2014), which shed light on how electromagnetic waves in geospace influence the dynamic evolution of the Earth's radiation belts.